Semi Truck Battery Replacement: How to Change & Maintain Semi Truck Batteries

 - Gloves and safety glasses

 Confirm vehicle is powered down and wait for aftertreatment purge before cutting power.
+Modern DEF/SCR systems need to "park" their fluid before the batteries are pulled out.

 Be sure to take a photo of the cable/parallel bank layout for future reference.